-If an >80% LTV loan was refinanced, the refinanced mortgage loan is likely to have a lower interest rate than the predecessor mortgage loan, which may make it easier for the related borrower to continue to make monthly principal and interest payments.
-In that case, certificates backed by >80% LTV loans may be paid more slowly than expected, extending the weighted average life of the certificates and adversely affecting your yield.
+If an >80% LTV loan is a refinance mortgage loan, such mortgage loan is likely to have a lower interest rate than the predecessor mortgage loan, which may make it easier for the related borrower to continue to make monthly principal and interest payments.
+In that case, certificates backed by >80% LTV loans may be paid more slowly than expected, extending the weighted average life of the certificates, and may adversely affect your yield.